wasp-lang/wasp/web/docs/language/features.md

 ## Jobs

-If you have tasks that you do not want to handle as part of the normal request-response cycle, Wasp allows you to make that function a `job` and it will gain some "superpowers."
+If you have server tasks that you do not want to handle as part of the normal request-response cycle, Wasp allows you to make that function a `job` and it will gain some "superpowers."
 Jobs will persist between server restarts, can be retried if they fail, and they can even be delayed until the future (or have a recurring schedule)!
-Some examples where you may want to use a `job` include sending an email, making an HTTP request to some external API, or doing some nightly calculations.
+Some examples where you may want to use a `job` on the server include sending an email, making an HTTP request to some external API, or doing some nightly calculations.

 ### Job Executors